What a Solutions Engineer does day-to-day

 Sometimes, a Solutions Engineer has the option to use a POC that someone else had built.
 Even if that’s the case, a Solutions Engineer should build her own proof of concept to imprint the integration process at the back of her head.

 After all, nothing beats advising with personal experiences.
-When a Solutions Engineer build the POC herself, she can easily navigate issues and questions that can surface while giving a product demonstration.
+When a Solutions Engineer builds the POC herself, she can easily navigate issues and questions that can surface while giving a product demonstration.

 Support Sales team in pre-sales pitches